dharani-sowndharya/infra-bootcamp/README.md

 Search for "EMPC_CHECK" in the question folder and fix the text within angular braces to evolve yourself.

 After fixing them run the following commands to create the stack.
-Make sure to change the names in the tags of the respective resources so that you do not get confused over each other's stack as they will all look identical.
+The name that you give while doing terraform apply will be appended to all the tags.
+Make sure that the name is unique to you or your team to avoid confusions

 ```terraform
 terraform validate